gitlabhq/omnibus-gitlab/doc/settings/ssl.md

    To specify a different path and file name, you can [change the default SSL certificate location](nginx.md#change-the-default-port-and-the-ssl-certificate-locations).
+1. [Enable and manually configure HTTPS on NGINX](nginx.md#enable-https) to set up GitLab to use your own certificates.
 1. Reconfigure GitLab:

    ```shell